Updated 2024

 e.g if you submit the NOIM on 17 August, you can get married on 17 September.

-HINT: Any celebrant can receive and lodge a NOIM.
-NOIM's can be transferred to another celebrant all the way up to your ceremony.
+Any celebrant can receive and lodge a NOIM.
+By request (or in extenuating circumstances) NOIM's can be transferred to another celebrant all the way up to your ceremony.
 However - the celebrant who performs your ceremony needs to complete the information on pages four and five (see Part 3):

 Part 3: Provide evidence of date and place of birth (as well as the end of any previous marriages, or official changes of name if applicable).